Ukraine urges allies to speed up support for winter of war

 Stoltenberg said NATO allies had pledged more support for Ukraine to fix its infrastructure and would keep on sending arms and air defences to help it better protect itself.

-He said there was an “ongoing discussion” on supplying the Patriot systems that Washington and others have been so far refused to give to Kyiv.
+He said there was an “ongoing discussion” on supplying the Patriot systems that Washington and others have so far refused to give to Kyiv.
+“NATO is not a party to the war.
+But we will continue to support Ukraine.

+For as long as it takes, we will not back down,“ Stoltenberg said.

+Allies have given arms worth billions of dollars to Ukraine, but Kyiv is pleading for more air defence, tanks and longer-range missiles to push the Kremlin’s forces back.
+But there are growing concerns that weapon stores in some NATO countries are running low as stockpiles have been diverted to Ukraine.

 Comments